-The defacto standard way of installing Docker on MacOS or Windows as long as your computer is capable of running it.
-They are both tools that let you install Docker using your OS’ native hypervisor.
-That is HyperKit on MacOS and Hyper-V on Windows.
+It’s the de facto standard way of installing Docker on macOS and Windows as long as your computer is capable of running it.
+It’s a tool that let you install Docker using your OS’ native hypervisor.
+That is HyperKit on macOS and Hyper-V on Windows.

-It installs the Docker Daemon, Docker CLI, Docker Compose and Docker Machine.
+It installs the Docker Daemon, Docker CLI and Docker Compose.

 Allows you to run Docker on non-Linux platforms while offering the closest experience possible to running Docker natively on Linux.

-It is a toolkit that installs the Docker Daemon, Docker CLI, Docker Compose, VirtualBox, Docker Machine, Docker Quickstart Terminal and Kitematic (optional).
+It is a toolkit that installs the Docker Daemon, Docker CLI, Docker Compose, VirtualBox, Docker Machine, and Docker Quickstart Terminal.

-Since Docker cannot run on MacOS and Windows, VirtualBox is used to spin up a Linux VM.
+VirtualBox is used to spin up a Linux VM that the Docker daemon can run in.
 VirtualBox itself is fully managed by Docker, so you won’t have to interact with it manually.